 People are finally waking up to the fact that vegan food is not doomed to be bland and boring, but can instead be delicious and exciting.
 An example of this phenomenon is vegan lunch spots which have proliferated over the years, commanding the attention of begrudging meat-eaters and making life easier for us vegans.

 In my last post, I shared my vegan favorite places for dining out in NYC.
 Below are my favorite vegan joints for grabbing a casual lunch (or dinner) in the city.

-Nestled in Pennsy, the hip new food court of Penn Station, Cinnamon Snail offers incredibly flavorful sandwiches and baked goods.
+Nestled in Pennsy, the hip new food court of Penn Station, Cinnamon Snail offers flavorful sandwiches and baked goods.

-If you’re not planning on eating your sandwich on a train, Pennsy has plenty of room to sit, a nice outdoor space where you can hang out when it’s warm outside, and a bar area where you can buy craft beer and cocktaills.
+If you’re not planning on eating your sandwich on a train, Pennsy has plenty of room to sit, a nice outdoor space where you can hang out when it’s warm outside, and a bar area where you can buy craft beer and cocktails.

 Flatiron, Midtown East, and Financial District

 Terri is a vegan fast food chain selling delicious sandwiches, wraps, salads, juices, and smoothies.
 Owners Craig Cochran and Michael Pease named their company Terri because, coincidentally, both of their mothers are named Terri.

 One of their bestselling items and my personal favorite is the Breakfast Scramble Wrap (scrambled tofu, vegan sausage, spinach, vegan cheddar, and hot sauce).
 Because I’m mostly gf, I ask for a gluten-free wrap and sub the vegan sausage with mushrooms.

 Chelsea, Hell’s Kitchen, Columbus Circle, and the Upper East Side